-For innovation to genuinely become part of an organization’s DNA, everyone within the organization must understand and practice innovation in the context of their responsibilities.
+For innovation to genuinely become part of an organization’s DNA, everyone within the organization must understand and practice innovation leadership in the context of their responsibilities.

 Exactly how people do this will vary, depending on their role within the organization.
 Think of innovation as a textile or a fabric.
 With textiles, warp and weft are the components that turn individual threads into a cohesive fabric.
 Warp refers to the individual strands, while weft refers to a long, continuous strand woven through the individual warp fibers.